 - One from a person in their community.

-Then the ordained Deacon ministers in the Christian Leaders Alliance take more courses at Christian Leaders Institute for a ministry specialization.
-After those programs are complete, these students are commissioned to an ordained ministry role, such as Officiant or Women’s Minister.
-Their ordination is established at Christian Leaders Alliance in their deacon ordination and their role as a specialized minister.
+In this system, the ordained minister is ordained once to ministry.
+Their ministry role is established by their continued training.
+After more programs are complete, these students are commissioned to an ordained ministry role, such as Officiant or Women’s Minister.
+Their ordination is established at Christian Leaders Alliance in their deacon ordination and their ministry role is constituted by their studies.

-Review of the Christian Leaders Alliance Steps for Ordination as a Minister
+Step One: Review of the Christian Leaders Alliance Steps for Ordination as an Ordained Minister

 - Enrollment for Ministry Training at Christian Leaders Institute

-- Take the Getting Started Class (4 Credits) and the Christian Basics (3 Credits)
+- Take Ministry 101 (4 Credits) and the Christian Basics (3 Credits)

 - Take the Deacon Minister Course (1 Credit)